TO AVOID DIRECT LINKS TO SOUND FILES THERE'S NO TEXT-ONLY VERSION OF THIS PAGE

 SHARE THIS PAGE

-Original BBC radio actuality recordings bring to life the London of the 1930s and 1940s.
-These sounds were captured on location at street markets, fairgrounds, skittle alleys, auction houses, hopfields and elsewhere.
+A unique collection of original BBC and other radio actuality recordings brings to life the London of the 1920s to the 1950s.
+These sounds were captured at street markets, fairgrounds, skittle alleys, auction houses, hopfields and elsewhere.

 THIS IS RECORDING is the final excerpt taken from the BBC Dinner is Served radio documentary of 1935, catalogue number 870309.
 It features a workplace ritual among the meat porters of Smithfield known as ‘ringing in’.